 - 1. Assist individuals from diverse backgrounds to achieve optimal health utilizing the knowledge gained from biological, social, and nursing sciences - 2.
 Formulate a comprehensive plan of care that minimizes risk and optimizes safety using the nursing process - 3.
 Integrate the role of professional nurse into clinical practice - 4.
 Apply psychological, social, and cultural knowledge to nursing practice - 5.
-Use inter- and intra-professional communication and collaboration skills to deliver evidence-based, patient- centered care - 6.
+Use inter- and intra-professional communication and collaboration skills to deliver evidence-based, patient-centered care - 6.
 Assume the role of advocate to improve health care delivery by communicating and acting according to the expressed needs of the individual - 7.
 Interpret data and apply evidence to support clinical judgment - 8.
 Develop and implement patient education based on identified need and in collaboration with the patient - 9.
 Utilize a variety of resources, including electronic media and medical technology to provide safe, quality care of the patient and family - 10.
 Provide leadership, manage resources, delegate and supervise members of the healthcare team - 11.
-Demonstrate the social skills, professional appearance, attitudes and behavior that employers expect of all SJVC - 12. graduates
+Demonstrate the social skills, professional appearance, attitudes and behavior that employers expect of all SJVC graduates

-- Completion of a minimum of 34 units of general education prerequisite coursework (GPA of 2.5 or higher) in the following subjects at an accredited college or university:
+- Completion of a minimum of 34 units of general education prerequisite coursework (GPA of 2.5 or higher)in the following subjects at an accredited college or university:

-- \circ Human Anatomy with lab
+- Human Anatomy with lab

-- o Microbiology with lab
+- Microbiology with lab

-- Human Physiology with lab
+- o Human Physiology with lab

-- $\circ\,$ General Chemistry with lab
+- o General Chemistry with lab

-- ${\odot}$ Writing & Composition
+- Writing & Composition

-- Intermediate Algebra or higher
+- o Intermediate Algebra or higher

 - General Psychology

-- $\,\circ\,$ Introduction to Sociology or Cultural Anthropology
+- o Introduction to Sociology or Cultural Anthropology

-- Introduction to Public Speaking / Oral Communication
+- o Introduction to Public Speaking / Oral Communication

-- o General Education (GE) Breadth Area C2 (minimum of 3.0 units in literature, philosophy, or foreign language)1
+- o General Education (GE) Breadth Area C2 (minimum of 3.0 units in literature, philosophy, or foreign language)

 These courses are also offered at SJVC (see General Education Prerequisites below).
-More information on prerequisite courses is available on the SJVC website: http://www.SJVC.edu/admissions/admissions- requirements/prerequisite- courses- faqs.
+More information on prerequisite courses is available on the SJVC website: sivc.edu/prerequisite-courses-fags/.